About

 About the IFP Alumni Tracking Study

-The IFP Alumni Tracking Study explores the personal pathways and career trajectories of alumni of the Ford Foundation International Fellowships Program (IFP).
-Launched in 2013, the study is being carried out by the Research, Evaluation and Learning (REL) Team at the Institute of International Education (IIE).
-The study is unprecedented in its size and scope and will provide useful lessons for IIE and the field at large on how to carry out impact studies over an extended period, and how to design fellowships for maximum impact.
-By studying the link between higher education and social justice, and the effect that higher education can have on marginalized populations and leadership, we are better able to understand the long-term impact of international higher education scholarship programs that seek to promote social change.
+The IFP Alumni Tracking Study explored the personal pathways and career trajectories of alumni of the Ford Foundation International Fellowships Program (IFP).
+Launched in 2013, the study was by the Research, Evaluation and Learning (REL) Team at the Institute of International Education (IIE).
+The study was unprecedented in its size and scope and provided useful lessons for IIE and the field at large on how to carry out impact studies over an extended period, and how to design fellowships for maximum impact.
+By studying the link between higher education and social justice, and the effect that higher education can have on marginalized populations and leadership, we were better able to understand the long-term impact of international higher education scholarship programs that seek to promote social change.

 Core Research Questions

-- What have been the long-term impacts of the IFP experience on its alumni?
-How has the program enabled alumni to contribute to long-term impacts at the organizational, community, and societal levels?
+- What were the long-term impacts of the IFP experience on its alumni?
+How did the program enable alumni to contribute to long-term impacts at the organizational, community, and societal levels?

-- What contributions to social justice have IFP alumni made as leaders in their communities as a result of their fellowship opportunity?
+- What contributions to social justice did IFP alumni make as community leaders due to their fellowship opportunities?

-- What is the link between higher education and social justice?
-How can higher education fellowship programs provide opportunities to address social inequalities?
+- What was the link between higher education and social justice?
+How could higher education fellowship programs provide opportunities to address social inequalities?

 Study Surveys

-IIE is conducting three IFP Global Alumni Surveys during the course of the study.
+IIE conducted three IFP Global Alumni Surveys during the course of the study.

 - In April 2016, Social Justice and Sustainable Change: The Impacts of Higher Education shared the results of the 2015 IFP Global Alumni Survey.